The Best Italian Restaurants In San Francisco guide image

 This old-school Italian restaurant has been open for a few decades and is stuck in 1987, in the best way.
 It feels like somewhere you’d go with your extended family to celebrate an anniversary or some other big family event.
 And having that many people would be a good idea so you can get every pasta on the menu, along with the pork tenderloin saltimbocca.
 You’re going to need to-go boxes when you come to this Russian Hill spot, so make room in your fridge before you leave.

 This city loves great Cal-Ital, so we welcome Norcina.
 The Marina restaurant turns out creative handmade pastas and pillowy Neapolitan pies that are perfectly charred.
 But the salads, snacks, and large plates aren’t afterthoughts, which is exactly why this spot rises to another level.
 The face-sized truffle raviolo is decadent and creamy.
-Impressive-looking pork shanks and sausage-stuffed pork snouts come over well-seasoned grains.
+Impressive-looking pork shanks are served over potatoes and celery root purée.
 For dessert, roast your own marshmallows at the table for s’mores.
 The experience might seem hokey, but it perfectly matches Norcina’s “just hanging out on the beach” aesthetic we’ve also fallen for.

 If we ever successfully hypnotized our boss into having a more relaxed work attendance policy, we’d spend a good chunk of our afternoons at Piccino.
 The light, open space at this Dogpatch spot is beautiful, and the food, particularly the meatballs and mushroom pizza, is fantastic.
 At night, the menu of Italian-inspired Californian dishes is a bit longer but the atmosphere is still laidback.
 But Piccino is really at its best during the day.